 - 1. Authorizing Resolution: A document, approved by the Board, that authorizes DC Water to issue the bonds subject to several financial and other parameters as set forth in Authorizing Resolution as well as the Indenture and other Board Resolutions.
 Bond Counsel is the primary drafter of this document. - 2.
 Supplemental Indenture: A document, approved by the Board, that amends the terms of the Indenture to incorporate the provisions of the additional debt being issued.
 Bond Counsel is the primary drafter of this document. - 3.
 Official Statement: The offering document that is used to disclose details about the transaction as well as DC Water's financial and operating information.
 The document, in preliminary form (the Preliminary Official Statement), is used to assist in marketing the transaction Investors prior to Pricing.
-Currently, Underwriter's Counsel is the primary drafter of this document but this can also be authored by Disclosure Counsel, if appropriate. - 4.
-Bond Purchase Agreement (BPA): The contract between the Underwriter and DC Water sets forth the final terms, prices and conditions upon which the Underwriter purchases a new issue of municipal securities in a Negotiated Sale.
+Disclosure Counsel is the primary drafter of this document.

+4. Bond Purchase Agreement (BPA): The contract between the Underwriter and DC Water sets forth the final terms, prices and conditions upon which the Underwriter purchases a new issue of municipal securities in a Negotiated Sale.
 Underwriter's Counsel is the primary drafter of this document.